kaboom748/esp8266_WLAN_PHY/README.md

 It targets a **Wemos D1 mini / ESP8266**, runs the CPU at 160 MHz, disables the normal ESPHome logger UART, and exposes a simple **115200-baud serial console** on UART0.

 No normal Wi-Fi application connection is required for the test console.

+The `TEST-TONE*.yaml` files should be treated as **research artifacts**, not production firmware and not pre-certified radio configurations.

 ---